respiteJetfire/TTT2-Bots-2/README.md

 ## How to use

-1. Download the latest version from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1256344426).
+1. Download the latest test version from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3306701540).
 2. Start a Peer-to-Peer or SRCDS with sufficient player slots on a map with a navmesh or one of the included maps.
 3. *As a super admin,* either type `!botadd X` in chat or write `ttt_bot_add X` in the console.
 4. You're done!